ObjectMatrix/jerkface/README.md

 This method can be called over and over again, from multiple different modules, and you will always get the exactly same instance (there are caveats to this related to how various _CommonJS_ implementations, or whatever module system you're using, handles different versions of packages).

+### Compatibility

+The `jerkface` module was built with Node.js in mind, though it may work in the browser just fine (as long as you are using a _CommonJS_ module system).
+I have not gotten around to testing this, so use it in the browser at your own risk.

+It's also worth nothing that `jerkface` was built using ECMAScript 2015, and, so, will require a Node.js version and configuration capable of using `class`, `Map`, `Set`, `for...of`, etc.

 ## API

 The base module is an object with the following keys: